adopt-liveview/adopt-liveview/priv/pages/2025/11-30-v2-anatomy-of-a-liveview-en_US.md

 %{
 title: ~H"<code>sigil_H/2</code>?",
 description: ~H"""
 In Elixir, <code>sigils</code> are binary functions (take 2 arguments) that are used to transform text into something else. <code>sigil_H/2</code> transforms valid HTML into an optimized data structure to send HTML to your user. <strong class="text-black dark:text-white">Do we need to know how it works?</strong> No!
-But we will see it in the future only for curiosity sake in advanced topics.
+But we will see it in the future only for curiosity's sake in advanced topics.
 """
 } %% .callout